 To recover from cocaine addiction, a person must break the ties the drug has on them and then learn how, one step at a time, to get back into control of their life.

 The effect of this withdrawal phase is to ready the recovering person for the real journey to sobriety.
-From there, each person starts a study and practice of communication skills.
-In nearly every case, it will be found that a deficiency in being able to face the problems of life and deal with them honestly contributed in some degree to the escape to cocaine.
-With improved communication skills, the recovering person is ready to take a major step forward in their cocaine recovery by participating in the Narconon New Life Detoxification Program.
-Using a sauna, exercise and a strict program of nutritional supplements, the program's participants are able to rid their bodies of the physical remnants of drug use, locked in the fatty tissues.
-A brighter, more positive viewpoint results and the recovering addict is much more able to exert his or her own will and make clear, correct decisions.
+The next phase is the Narconon New Life Detoxification.
+Using a sauna, exercise and a strict program of nutritional supplements, the program’s participants are able to rid their bodies of the physical remnants of drug use, locked in the fatty tissues.
+A brighter, more positive viewpoint results and the recovering addict is much more able to exert his or her own will and make clear correct decisions.

 But This is Not the End, it’s the Beginning

 These steps just set up the person in cocaine recovery for the life skills training that follows.
-By the end of a study and practical application of moral codes; learning how to solve problems related to survival, relationships, business and more; understanding what destroys personal integrity and how to restore it - a person is now stably on drug-free ground.
+By the end of a study learning how to solve problems related to survival, relationships, business and more; understanding what destroys personal integrity and how to restore it—a person is now stably on drug-free ground.